privatebusiness88/ElectrumABC/contrib/osx/README.md

     ./make_osx "Developer ID Application: MY NAME (123456789)"

+To find the identity string, use the following command:

+    security find-identity -v -p codesigning

 ## 2. Done

 You should see ElectrumABC.app and ElectrumABC-x.y.z.dmg in ../dist/.
 If you provided an identity for signing, these files can even be distributed to other Macs and they will run there without warnings from GateKeeper.